 The package you pay here is divided into 3 phases: Phase 1 includes the the massage area and the fish spa; Phase 2 features the hydropool; and Phase 3 offers the breathtaking infinity pool.

-Back in Laiya, Batangas, Acautico Beach Resort boasts of its Balinese-accented rooms.
+Back in Laiya, Batangas, Acuatico Beach Resort boasts of its Balinese-accented rooms.
 Aside from the facade, it also markets its capacity to provide the utmost privacy for guests, its high-class amenities and heartfelt service.

 There’s a reason why the resort has been awarded the Tripadvisor’s Travelers Choice Award year, after year.
 We could tell you more, but best you head over yourself to figure out why.